KamyarMoradian/Persian-QA/README.md

 ## Evaluation Metrics

-Used two primary methods to evaluate the performance of utilyzed models:
+Used two primary methods to evaluate the performance of utilized models:

 1. **SQuAD v2 Metric**: employed the squad_v2_metric to assess the models' performance.
 This metric provides a comprehensive evaluation of the models' accuracy, including exact match and F1 scores.